-- #include <file.ext> ⇒ file.ext will be looked for in the standard compiler include path - i.e. a list of pre-defined directories where to look for header files - can be modified using compiler switches - #include "file.ext" ⇒ as above, but the compiler include path will be extended with the current source directory - i.e. file.ext can be in the same directory of files that want to include it
+- #include <file.ext> ⇒ file.ext will be looked for in the standard compiler include path - i.e. a list of pre-defined directories where to look for header files - can be modified using compiler switches - #include "file.ext" ⇒ as above, but the compiler include path will be extended with the current source directory - i.e. file.ext can be in the same directory of files that want to include it if file.ext changes, you shall recompile all files that include it

-Either way, #include induces a dependency from the including file on file.ext
+Either way, #include induces a build dependency from the including file to file.ext :